 - Vegan banana bars with chocolate chips

-I hope you enjoy the dairy-free cookie dough bites!
-If you did feel free to rate the recipe and leave a comment.
+I hope you enjoy the dairy-free peanut butter bliss balls.
+If you do, please rate the recipe and leave a comment.

 Recipe